Horizon Platforms Blog

 • Slates and tiles

-This aligns with the previous data showing roofers in the construction industry were most likely to suffer a fall from height.
+This aligns with the previous data showing roofers in the construction industry were most susceptible to the dangers of working at height.

-There are many measures employers can take to reduce the risks of falls from height.
-For example, for workers working on mezzanine floors, handrails should be installed to reduce the risk of falling.
+There are many measures employers can take to reduce the risks and hazards in working at height.
+For example, for workers working on mezzanine floors, handrails should be installed.
 Those working at height should aim to avoid doing so alone, allowing there to be another staff member there to monitor any risk and support them in their activity.

-Are you looking to hire reliable and reliable scissor lifts or cherry pickers?
-Need powered access training for you or your team to ensure safe working?
-At Horizon Platforms we offer a wide range of powered access platforms for hire and training courses in access platform safety, head to our pages for further information.
+Are you looking to hire safe and reliable scissor lifts or cherry pickers?
+Need powered access training for you or your team to ensure increased safety when working at heights?
+At Horizon Platforms we offer a wide range of powered access platforms for hire and training courses in access platform safety, so head to our pages for further information.